-Introductory Literature and Culture Courses FRENCH 210-0 Reading Literatures in French Study of texts illustrating various genres from the Middle Ages to the present, such as poetry, drama, fairy tale, novel, and autobiography.
-Prerequisite: 202, AP score of 5 in language, or consent of instructor.
+Introductory Literature and Culture Courses FRENCH 210-0 Reading Literatures in French Introduction to texts in various genres such as essay, poetry, drama, novel, and autobiography, from at least two periods from the Middle Ages to the present.
+Prerequisite: 202, AP score of 5, or consent of instructor.

-FRENCH 211-0 Reading Cultures in French Introduction to French and/or francophone cultures through study and analysis of major themes, issues, and debates.
-Prerequisite: 202, AP score of 5 in language, or consent of instructor.
-FRENCH 271-0 Introducing the Novel Fundamental concepts and significant achievements of the novel in French.
-Prerequisite: 210 or 211, AP score of 5 in literature, or consent of instructor.
-Credit not allowed for both 271 and 278
+FRENCH 211-0 Reading Cultures in French Introduction to French and/or francophone cultures through texts and media from at least two periods; major themes, issues, and debates.
+Prerequisite: 202, AP score of 5, or consent of instructor.

+FRENCH 271-0 Introducing the Novel Textual interpretation and analysis of short French novels from different periods, with special attention to formal issues.
+Prerequisite: 210 or 211.
+AP score of 5 in literature, or consent of instructor.

-FRENCH 272-0 Introducing Theater Basic concepts and representative works of French and/or francophone theater.
+FRENCH 272-0 Introducing Theater Textual interpretation and analysis of French plays from different periods, with special attention to formal issues.
 Principles of tragedy and comedy; contemporary developments.
 Prerequisite: 210 or 211, AP score of 5 in literature, or consent of instructor.
-Credit not allowed for both 279 and 272.
+Credit not allowed for both 272 and 279.

-FRENCH 273-0 Introducing Poetry in French Reading lyric poetry written in French from the 16th century to the present, focusing primarily on the history of major poetic movements.
-Credit not allowed for both 273 and 276.
+FRENCH 273-0 Introducing Poetry Textual interpretation and analysis of French poetry from different periods, with special attention to formal issues.
+Overview of major poetic movements.
 Prerequisites: 210 or 211, AP score of 5 in literature, or consent of instructor.